Push API tutorial 2: Manage secured content

 In the previous tutorial, you created a public Push source in which you added, and then deleted, a simple item.

-In this tutorial, you’ll configure a secured Push source and its associated security identity provider.
+In this tutorial, you’ll configure your Push source to make it secure and create its associated security identity provider.
 You’ll then perform a small mock content update, followed by a small mock security identity update.

 Prerequisites